kushalsamant/ask/README.md

 **Example Questions**:
 - "How can Urban Planning and Digital Technology create innovative city solutions?"
-- "What synergies emerge when combining Architectural Design, Construction Technology, and Digital Technology?"
+- "What synergies emerge when combining Design Research, Technology Innovation, and Digital Technology?"
-- "How do Interior Environments and Engineering Systems work together for optimal building performance?"
+- "How do Environmental Design and Engineering Systems work together for optimal performance?"
-- "What innovative approaches emerge when integrating Sustainable Design with Smart Building Technologies?"
+- "What innovative approaches emerge when integrating Sustainability Science with Smart Technologies?"
-- "How can Heritage Preservation and Modern Construction Techniques create adaptive reuse solutions?"
+- "How can Heritage Preservation and Modern Technology create adaptive solutions?"

 #### **4. Chained Mode**
 ```bash